Fairblock/fairyring/docs/fairy_core/integration/04_pep_module.md

 # Integrating the PEP module

-To address the requirement of a module capable of receiving encrypted transactions submitted by users, indexing them in the store by their target height, receiving aggregated keyshares (either via FairyPort or other off-chain services), and finally decrypting and executing the said encrypted transactions at their target height automatically, the PEP module is introduced.
+To address the requirement of a module capable of receiving encrypted transactions submitted by users, indexing them in the store by their target height, receiving aggregated keyshares (either via FairyPort or other off-chain services), and decrypting and executing the said encrypted transactions at their target height automatically, the PEP module is introduced.

 The PEP module stands for Pre-Execution Privacy.
 It has the following capabilities: